 BOARD of Directors

-1. The board shall consist of executives (President, Vice-President, Secretary, Treasurer), Past-President, Honorary Director(s), up to four Directors, and up to four Junior Representatives, each holding office for a term of one year (with the exception of the immediate Past-President who can stay on the board for more than 1 year).
+1. The board shall consist of executives (President, Vice-President, Secretary, Treasurer), Past-President, up to four Directors, up to four Junior Representatives, and Honorary Directors, each holding office for a term of one year (with the exception of the immediate Past-President and Honorary Directors who can stay on the board for more than 1 year).
 The President, Past-President, Vice-President, Secretary, Treasurer, Directors and Junior Representatives, Chess School Coordinator, Tournament Coordinator and Coordinator of Chess in the Library shall be voting members of the board and eligible to participate in board meetings.
 The Honorary Directors play advisory role to the Board without voting privilege, however, are eligible to participate in boarding meetings.

 2. The Past-President will normally be the immediately previous President, unless that person is unavailable.
 In that case, another previous Executive member of the board may be appointed to the position.